 (I) In the QC, BRAVO and WOX5 form a complex and act preserving its quiescence.
 Our theoretical and experimental data model suggests a mutual transcriptional activation of BRAVO and WOX5 together with inactivation by BRAVO-WOX5 complex formation.
 At the same time, this inactivation of the protein by complex sequestration provides a simple framework into which understand the redundant roles that BRAVO and WOX5 have in QC division and root survival upon DNA damage.
 Assuming that the free proteins are the active ones, the mathematical model predicts their increase in the single mutants, which therefore can compensate the loss of the mutated one.
 In the double mutants, no compensation can occur for root survival nor repression of QC divisions.

 (II) In the SSC, BRAVO and not WOX5 are expressed in normal conditions.
 However, genotoxic stress triggers the decay of BRAVO levels in the QC and SSC, and the increase of WOX5 towards the provascular cells (Figure S4).
 After 72 hours of recovery, BRAVO expression is recovered and WOX5 is restricted to the QC again (Figure S4).
 These results suggest that, upon genotoxic stress, BRAVO expression decreases in the QC and WOX5 shifts to the damaged vascular cells to renew them.
 In addition, the regulation of both genes seems to be essential as the lack of both genes resulted in a lower percentage of root survival (Figure 3P).
 The decrease in BRAVO expression and the migration of WOX5 to the provascular cells is similar than in BL treatment (Figure S1, [5, 12]).
-Moreover, we unveil that bleomycin treatment increases BR biosynthesis by increasing CPD levels (Figure S4A), thus suggesting that this BRAVO and WOX5 regulation is due to a previously unreported activation of BR signaling upon DNA damage.
+Moreover, we unveil that bleomycin treatment increases BR biosynthesis by increasing CPD (CONSTITUTIVE PHOTOMORPHOGENESIS AND DWARFISM) levels (Figure S4A), thus suggesting that this BRAVO and WOX5 regulation is due to a previously unreported activation of BR signaling upon DNA damage.
 These results are in agreement with the fact that a paracrine steroid signal from the damaged stem cells to the QC in order to divide it [3].

 Moreover, upon BL treatment, the expression of WOX5 expands to the SSC, so we asked whether this observation has an impact in the development of the vascular tissues.
 The analysis of the xylem of bravo and wox5 single and double mutants points to a negative role of WOX5 in xylem differentiation, this repression is occurring when WOX5 expression is shifted to the vascular initial cells (in the knockout mutants after BL treatment) (Figure S5).
 This observation, together with the fact that wox5 mutants show mild defects in the differentiated xylem (Figure S5), uncovers the impact of WOX5 from the QC in the proximal cells that might result in the alteration of the xylem fitness.
 We propose a scenario in which the BR-mediated regulation of WOX5 in the vascular initial cells is necessary to overcome a genotoxic stress that causes stele cell death, and that this regulation has an impact in the normal xylem differentiation.
 However, the specific WOX5 regulated genes in this cell type and the link between provascular cell replenishment and vascular differentiation remain unknown.